 A couple of weeks ago I went with a friend to a screening of the recent Great Gatsby film, and I was so excited, because I have wanted to watch this film for ages, having read the book for school a couple of years ago.
 So today, I thought I would write a review of the recent film version of ‘The Great Gatsby’.

 On the whole I have mixed feelings about this film.
 One of the main things I liked about this film was the choice of actors.
 All of the actors fit their characters perfectly, and there wasn’t a character that I felt was wrongly portrayed.
 Leonardo DiCaprio as Gatsby worked perfectly, and the actor who played Tom just fit the image in my mind so well.
 I really like it when films fit with what you expect, and the characters come to life in a way that you knew they would, and this was the case with this film.

 I also really liked the glamour and glitz of the parties that was shown on the screen, and I felt like the real corruption of the society was exaggerated in the film.
 The crazy antics of the rich were also exaggerated on screen, and I felt like the film really projected the image of what the parties of the 1920s were like to the audience, as opposed to the book, where the reader just imagines the parties.

 This could have been done to make Nick seem a better character- as who in their right mind would be friends with Tom- but for me it seemed irrelevant.
-Also, I do not like the character of Nick in the book, and so I didn’t like the way the film tried to portray him as nicer than he is.
-Saying that, Tobey Maguire is amazing, so maybe that’s why 😉
+Also, I do not like the character of Nick in the book, and so I didn’t like the way the film tried to portray him as nicer than he is in the novel.

 Let me know all your thoughts in the comments below 🙂

 Happy reading x